jmcnally17/tictactoe-java/README.md

 mvn compile
 ```

-which creates the .class files in the [bin/classes](https://github.com/jmcnally17/tictactoe-java/tree/main/bin/classes) folder (you can try deleting these files first to verify the compiling worked).
+which creates the .class files in the in a `target/classes` folder in the [main](https://github.com/jmcnally17/tictactoe-java/tree/main) directory.

 ## How To Run

 While in the [main](https://github.com/jmcnally17/tictactoe-java/tree/main) directory, run

 ```
-java -cp bin/game TicTacToe
+java -cp target/classes TicTacToe
 ```

 and the game should run in your terminal.